For the children of Gubat, Sorsogon, surfing provides lessons to carry in all aspects of life

-Developing young athletes is no easy task, but Villaroya has been through hell and back to figure out the proper way of guiding children in balancing their life as surfers and life as students.
-In fact, it’s gotten to the point where some of the children skip school just to surf— a familiar situation that GSSA faces every year.
+Developing young athletes is no easy task, but Villaroya has been through hell and back to figure out the proper way of guiding children in balancing their lives as surfers and as students.
+In fact, it’s gotten to the point where some of the children skip school just to surf—a familiar situation that GSSA faces every year.

 “The moment na may problema diyan, automatic text yan (principal and teachers), dahil may hindi pumasok na estudyante.
 Then titignan ko ‘yung forecast online, kaya pala nag-absent ang ganda ng alon,” Villaroya laughs.
 “Then I’ll drive to the beach, makikita mo na lang they’re surfing, naka-khaki pants pa and shirtless, then I’ll call them out, takbuhan kami niyan, ibabalik ko ‘yan sa school basa.”

 The passion of the children of Gubat is apparent.
 And Villaroya is relatively aware of the feeling of wanting to connect with nature, the clarity surfing affords you, and the pleasure that comes when you pull off a well-executed wave ride.
 As much as he’s enthusiastic about the kids’ love for the sport, he couldn’t bear the thought of them flunking due to surfing.